Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ![](./img/stats_v1_v2.png)

-A breakdown by type of the entity provides a good overview on the changes made as follows:
+A breakdown by type of entity provides a good overview on the changes made as follows:

 ![](./img/stats_v1_v2b.png)